 Advanced Semantic Discovery (ASD)

-We define Advanced Semantic Discovery (ASD) allowing discovery across a network of CSEs statically connected among each other’s in a tree-like topology inside a single Service Provider (SP) and/or Administrative Domain (AD) and in a mesh-like topology between different SPs.
-The root of each tree is represented by an IN-CSE, instead the mesh contains only IN-CSE nodes.
+We define Advanced Semantic Discovery (ASD) as an extension of the present semantic discovery across a network of CSEs statically connected among them in a tree-like topology inside a single or multiple Service Provider (SP), including non oneM2M ones and in a mesh-like topology between the root of the different SPs.

 Semantic Discovery Agreement (SDA)

-By Semantic Discovery Agreement (SDA) we aim at adding a “direction” to the edges of the tree (DAG) and the edges of the mesh-graphs formed by the MN-CSEs and the IN-CSEs.
-With an analogy with the Border Gateway Protocol 4 (BGP4, https://tools.ietf.org/html/rfc4271), we set 2 kinds of directions:
+By Semantic Discovery Agreement (SDA) we aim at adding a semantic registering information for the cooperation between CSEs.
+With an analogy with the Border Gateway Protocol 4 (BGP4, https://tools.ietf.org/html/rfc4271), we set 2 kinds of cooperations:

 CSE1 to CSE2 meaning that CSE1 takes advantage of the infrastructure, MN-CSEs, and AEs registered in CSE2, and also shares security policies of CSE2.
 We say that CSE1 is a CUSTOMER and CSE2 is a PROVIDER.